Leo Mol Sculpture Garden

-Combining artistic beauty with a natural setting, the Leo Mol Sculpture Garden offers a quiet retreat to view the magnificent works of master sculptor, Dr. Leo Mol.
+Combining artistic beauty with a natural setting, the Leo Mol Sculpture Garden offers a quiet retreat to enjoy the magnificent works of master sculptor, Dr. Leo Mol.

-A short walk from the Pavilion, the garden was created as a result of Dr. Mol’s generous gift of many of his wonderful bronze pieces and works of art to the community in which he lived.
+Located in the north-west side of the Park, the garden was created as a result of Dr. Mol’s generous gift of his wonderful bronze pieces and works of art to the community in which he lived.

-The garden is also home to the Leo Mol Gallery featuring works by the gifted artist and the Leo Mol School House Studio.
-The interior of the School House has been maintained intact complete with molds and plaster casts or major works, giving visitors a glimpse of how a bronze sculpture is created.
-The public may also view the National Film Board video, "Light and Shadow".
+The garden is also home to the Leo Mol Gallery, featuring works by the gifted artist, and the Leo Mol School House Studio.
+In the 1960s Leo Mol purchased the former schoolhouse and many of his pieces were completed in it during the 1970s and 1980s.
+The interior of the School House has been maintained intact complete with moulds and plaster casts of major works.
+It allows the visitor a glimpse of how a bronze sculpture is created.

 Leo Mol (Leonid Molodoshanin) was born in 1915 in Polonne, Ukraine.
 He studied in the Leningrad Academy of Arts, Kunst Academy in Berlin, Germany, and the Academy of Arts in The Hague, Netherlands.
 In 1948, he made his home in Canada.
 He passed away in 2009, after receiving multiple honorary degrees and being inducted into the Order of Canada.